RXJpaw/Valorant-Companion/README.md

 <img src="https://raw.githubusercontent.com/RXJpaw/Valorant-Companion/master/assets/preview_current_match.png">

-### Account Manager
+### Account Switcher
 Automatically adds accounts you're playing on.
 Share accounts with other Valorant Companion users with the integrated export-feature and see the shops and nightmarkets of accounts without logging into them.
 Can be opened by pressing F2 or in the Account Dropdown-Menu.
+(Drag'n'Drop your accounts in your desired order.)

 <img src="https://raw.githubusercontent.com/RXJpaw/Valorant-Companion/master/assets/preview_account_manager.png">